Individual Retirement Accounts

 To open an IRA account or learn more about your options, please call 703-218-9900 option 3 or email firstname.lastname@example.org.*

-The individual retirement account is a personal, tax-deferred account for people who are employed, and their spouses.Tax deductible contributions are allowed of up to $5,500 for members under 50 years old and $6,500 for members over the age of 50.
+The individual retirement account is a personal, tax-deferred account for members and their spouses with earned income.
+The tax deductible contribution limits for 2019 are: $6,000 for members under the age of 50 and $7,000 for members over the age of 50.

 Contributions generally reduce your total taxable liability.
-When the money is withdrawn, however, it is subject to income taxes as well as penalties if withdrawn before the retirement age of 59½.Traditional IRAs also require minimum required distributions at age 70½.
+When the money is withdrawn, however, it is subject to tax and or penalties if withdrawn before the retirement age of 59½.Traditional IRAs also require minimum distributions at age 70½.

 A Roth IRA allows non-deductible contributions offering tax-deferred earnings.
 Distributions from your Roth IRA can be tax and penalty free as long as it’s been 5 years since your first contribution and there is a qualifying event such as reaching the retirement age of 59 ½.
 Members can contribute to Roth IRAs for as long as they like and there are no minimum required distributions with a Roth IRA.